1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 13. Remove Shift Fork

-Remove the two shift fork shafts, followed by the shift drum, and the shift forks.
+Remove the two shift fork shafts, followed by the drum and forks.

 14. Remove Other Shift Fork